Consultant Pharmacist

 • NE Journal of Medicine (abstracts and Weekly Clinical Exercises)

 • rxlist.com.
-A good site for identifying products out of the bottle. (but isn't particularly comprehensive)
+A good site for identifying products out of the bottle. (but isn't especially comprehensive)

 • International Pharmaceutical Abstracts.
 For my convenience only (well, after all, this is my website.)

-In over 25 years of practice I've been involved in a number of exciting and "cutting edge" experiences ranging from the development of home epidural infusions to developing an award-winning home infusion alternative for HIV patients.
+In over 37 years of practice I've been involved in a number of exciting and "cutting edge" experiences ranging from the development of home epidural infusions, developing an award-winning home infusion alternative for HIV patients, or preparing human serum eyedrops for lupus patients.
 All this and a day job too!
-Yes, I'm the pharmacist who's worked with a local pain specialist to develop high dose (beyond Duraclon) intrathecal clonidine/opiate therapy in this area.
-My paper describing this therapy was presented December 9th, 1997 in Atlanta at the ASHP Midyear Clinical Meeting (which now seems like ages ago).
-If you're interested in this project (which involves compounding clonidine from powder and instillation into a Synchromed Pump) please click here for a copy (it's in .rtf format, readable by most word processors).
+Yes, I'm the pharmacist who worked with a local pain specialist to develop high dose (beyond Duraclon) intrathecal clonidine/opiate therapy in this area.
+My paper describing this therapy was presented December 9th, 1997 in Atlanta at the ASHP Midyear Clinical Meeting (which was ages ago).
+If you're interested in this [history] project (which involves compounding clonidine from powder and instillation into a Synchromed Pump please feel free to contact me for a copy (it's in .rtf format, readable by most word processors).
+With now in full glory there really are few sites capable of continuing this work.
+Pity, since that's driven up the cost and accessibility of this very useful therapy.

 Beginning in 1999 we started using more concentrated formulations of hydromorphone, fentanyl, and bupivacaine.
-Click here for further information (if you talked to me recently this is where I've referred you to).
-Or pick up a copy of the July/August 2000 edition of the International Journal of Pharmaceutical Compounding.
+E-mail me for further information or pick up a copy of the July/August 2000 edition of the International Journal of Pharmaceutical Compounding.

-Since 1996 I've been lecturing pharmacists and physicians across the Pacific Northwest and the country on how to use Internet tools to augment their provision of Pharmaceutical Care (as well as how to best use the 'net for their own needs).
+Since 1996 I've been lecturing pharmacists and physicians across the Pacific Northwest and the country on how to use Internet tools to augment their provision of Pharmaceutical Care (or the more current "Medication Therapy Management").
 If you'd like more information about this or any other aspect of cyberpharmaceutics just fill out this form:

 Your name is: